tinashem-hub/deploying-static-website-aws/README.md

 # Deploying-static-website-aws
 Deploying a static website on AWS .
+Wiki has been created https://github.com/tinashem-hub/deploying-static-website-aws/wiki